Rationality, universal generation and the integral Hodge conjecture: Introduction

-O.~Benoist pointed out that the condition that $F$ admits a 0-cycle of degree one can not be removed since the above universal generation fails when $X$ is the universal cubic hypersurface over the generic point of the moduli space.
+O.~Benoist pointed out that the condition that $F$ admits a 0-cycle of degree one cannot be removed since the above universal generation fails when $X$ is the universal cubic hypersurface over the generic point of the moduli space.